HARVARD -- After a lengthy decision process, Harvard school officials have chosen Sue Frederick as the new principal at Hildreth Elementary School.

 Interim Superintendent Joseph Connelly said he and Dwight chose the candidate that was the best match for the school's needs.

 "We feel her 10 to 12 years as an elementary principal would be of a benefit to us right now," he said.
 "That was probably the only edge.
-We were very pleased with the candidate pool and we're especially pleased with the two finalists."

 The hardest thing for the new principal might be adhering to all of the state's educational mandates, Dwight said during the final selection process.